nurse-the-code/ursina-voxel-projects/README.md

 ## Roadmap
 <ol>
   <li>Integrate my old code into this repo (the working bits).
   <li>Recreate my VoxelArray class.
 This will be a type of 3D array.
-I will idnclude some array manipulation techniques and the ability to import 1D and 2D arrays.
+I will include some array manipulation techniques and the ability to import 1D and 2D arrays.
   <li>Add back in block printing.
 This will allow block text (and in the future <a href="https://en.wikipedia.org/wiki/Pixel_art">pixel art</a> as well).
-  <li>Develop a <a href="https://minecraft.fandom.com/wiki/Chunk">chunking system</a> to store voxel data.
+  <li>Develop a <a href="https://minecraft.fandom.com/wiki/Chunk">chunking system</a> to store and render voxel data.
 It will inherit from the VoxelArray class.
   <li>Build a palette system to allow for their to be more diverse block types
   <li>Make the voxel rendering more efficient by rendering each chunk as a single mesh and not rendering opaque voxel faces that are adjacent to another voxel.
   <li>TBD